 200 Hour Yoga Alliance Approved Trauma Aware Teacher Training

-We are super excited to announce, that our 2021 200 Hour Yoga Teacher Training Program starts in January 2021!
-We are accepting admissions through early March.
-We will meet on ZOOM the first weekend of every month, outside of any holiday, Friday 5:30-8:30 pm, Saturday 12-7 pm and Sunday 12-7 pm, January through July.
+We are super excited to announce, that our next 2021 200 Hour Yoga Teacher Training Program starts in August 2021!
+We are accepting admissions through early October.
+We will meet on ZOOM the second(ish) weekend of every month, outside of any holiday, Friday 4-7 pm, Saturday 12-7 pm and Sunday 12-7 pm, August through February.
 We are approved through the Yoga Alliance to offer our yoga teacher training program completely online and by livestream.
 We are so excited about this!
 Students will be encouraged to join us live, but may move through the content, at their own pace, since all livestreams will be recorded.

 Questions?
 Email us @ [email protected]